loader image

 What is the Proficiency Bonus (PB) in D&D 5e?

-The Proficiency Bonus (PB) in D&D 5e is one of the key elements you have to take into consideration while you are playing, but it is certainly also an enigmatic bonus when you approach the Game for the first time, especially if you are coming from other different tabletop games.
+The Proficiency Bonus (PB) in D&D 5e is one of the critical elements you must consider while you are playing.
+Still, it is undoubtedly also an enigmatic bonus when you approach the Game for the first time, especially if you come from other different tabletop games.

 The Proficiency Bonus (PB) is the bonus (the fixed number) that you have to add to all the checks that your character is proficient in; it is used to create a baseline that expresses the level of expertise of a D&D character, according to its level, its class, and its race.